wdhowe/stock-check-py/README.md

 ### Build

 Sync rye and run sam build with rye's requirements.lock.
-(By default, sam will lock for requirements.txt, unless told otherwise via the `--manifest` flag.)
+(By default, sam will look for requirements.txt, unless told otherwise via the `--manifest` flag.)

 ```bash
 rye run sam-build